railwayapp/docs/src/pages/environments.md

             quality={100} />

-You can view all variables for the current environment with `railway env` and change the environment with `railway environment`.
+You can view all variables for the current environment with `railway vars` and change the environment with `railway environment`.